1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: This clause led to territorial expansion of the Company.

-29. The first Indian state to accept Wellesley’s Subsidiary Alliance was:
+29. The first Indian state to accept Wellesley’s Subsidiary Alliance was___________.

 A) Awadh